Lifelong Goals Review

 I decided to put a little effort into cleaning up Barton Springs Pool, which has turned out to be my biggest community service project yet.
 Maybe ever.

 Finally, in 2007, I felt ready.
 I ramped up and ran in the 2008 council election.
+My campaign staff was my older daughter and my dear-as-a-daughter.
 I loved it!
 I loved everything about campaigning.
 Knocking on doors, writing position papers, debating at candidate forums, giving speeches, working a room.
 I loved it all.
 In the end, though, I didn’t win.

 Finding my way